HC 1650 M7C3

 Wear Plate Specifications

 Anisotropic Global spec wear-resistant steel is a Bi-metallic hard-facing surface of up to 700 HV of the hardness of HYPER EUTECTIC chemistry bonded to Mild steel A36 backing plate for easy methods of installation.
-OEM series sheet size 9.180’ x 6.700’.
+This series sheet size 9.180’ x 6.700’.

 Overlay Material Type

-The Anisotropic Global spec OEM series is a high saturation of M7C3 carbides of an austenite matrix and complies with the AS2576-2355 STD.
+The Anisotropic Global spec series is a high saturation of M7C3 carbides of an austenite matrix and complies with the AS2576-2355 STD.

 Thermal Expansion Relief Cracks